ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 - Ordered: when this is false, it disables the requirement of in-order-delivery for protocols that support configurable ordering.

+- Idempotent: when this is true, it means that the Message can be used by mechanisms that might transfer it multiple times -- e.g., as a result of racing multiple transports or as part of TCP Fast Open.

+- Corruption Protection Length: when this is set to any value other than -1, it limits the required checksum in protocols that allow limiting the checksum length (e.g. UDP-Lite).

+- Immediate Acknowledgement: this informs the implementation that the sender intends to execute tight control over the send buffer, and therefore wants to avoid delayed acknowledgements.
+In case of SCTP, a request to immediately send acknowledgements can be implemented using the "sack-immediately flag" described in Section 4.2 of {{!RFC8303}} for the SEND.SCTP primitive.

-- Immediate: when this is true, the Message should be sent immediately, even when this comes at the cost of using the network capacity less efficiently.
+- Instantaneous Capacity Profile: when this is set to "Interactive/Low Latency", the Message should be sent immediately, even when this comes at the cost of using the network capacity less efficiently.
 For example, small messages can sometimes be bundled to fit into a single data packet for the sake of reducing header overhead; such bundling SHOULD not be used in case this parameter is true.
 For example, in case of TCP, the Nagle algorithm SHOULD be disabled when Immediate=true.

-- Idempotent: when this is true, it means that the Message can be used by mechanisms that might transfer it multiple times -- e.g., as a result of racing multiple transports or as part of TCP Fast Open.

-- Corruption Protection Length: when this is set to any value other than -1, it limits the required checksum in protocols that allow limiting the checksum length (e.g. UDP-Lite).

-- Immediate Acknowledgement: TBD

-- Timeliness: TODO
+Scavenger/Bulk can translate into usage of a congestion control mechanism such as LEDBAT, and/or the capacity profile can lead to a choice of a DSCP value as described in {{I-D.ietf-taps-minset}}).

 #### Send Completion